sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     >[!NOTE]
     >
     >If you are using Campaign Classic, Control Panel allows you to see what RT/MID instances are connected to the Marketing instance that you are working with.
-For more on this, refer to [this section](../../instances-settings/using/instance-details.md).
+For more on this, refer to the [Instance Details](../../instances-settings/using/instance-details.md) section.

 1. Enter the subdomain that you created into your hosting solution, then click **[!UICONTROL Submit]**.